 West Coast Wilderness Railway

-Passengers have a choice of the Heritage Carriage, with drinks and snacks available for purchase along the way, or the indulgent Wilderness Carriage which offers fully inclusive catering and a welcoming glass of Tasmanian sparkling wine onboarding.
+When booking your rail journey, you are offered a choice of two comfortable carriage types.
+Heritage Carriages provide upholstered seating and snacks available for purchase along the way, whilst indulgent Wilderness Carriages offer fully inclusive catering and a welcoming glass of Tasmanian sparkling wine onboarding.

-As they pass breath-taking scenery that is only accessible by this railway, passengers are invited to step back in time.
-They are told the fascinating stories of the hardships of the railway’s construction and the fierce competition with the operators of the other mines and railways in the area.
-The train stops at stations along the route which offer activities including a rainforest walk, viewing the train being turned on a manual turntable, panning for gold, tastings of wild honey and stunning photo opportunities.
+The train stops at historic stations along the route which offer activities including a rainforest walk, viewing the train being turned on a manual turntable, panning for gold, tastings of wild honey and stunning photo opportunities.

 Contact for rates.